zubair-7678/playwright-saucedemo-automation/README.md

 The suite uses Playwright's web-first assertions and user-facing locators such as roles, labels, placeholders, and test IDs.
 This keeps the tests readable and less dependent on fragile DOM structure.

-## GitHub

-After pushing this project, add the repository URL to your CV under Projects, for example:

 **Playwright E2E Automation — SauceDemo**
 - Built and maintained 16 automated UI tests using Playwright Test and JavaScript.